Stealth fighter jets introduced – New technology means new possibilities.

-Fifth generation fighter jets are the most technologically advanced nowadays.
-They were designed to operate in the network and the digital battlefield environment.
-Sophisticated avionics, the stealth technology and super maneuverability are just a few advantages giving them domination in the sky.
-Being invisible to the enemies is a priority for the engineers, but it is also the hardest task for them.
+Fifth generation fighters are the most technologically advanced jets ever built.
+They were designed to operate with the help of digital programs and fly-by-wire to counter the threats they counter on the battlefield.
+Sophisticated avionics, stealth technology and super maneuvrability are just a few advantages over older jets that gives them domination in the sky.
+Being invisible to the enemies is a priority for the engineers, but it is also an extremely hard task for them.
 The stealth technology is a complex and advanced range of techniques which makes the aircraft (or any other vehicle) less visible to the opponent’s radars, and therefore reduces the chance of being detected.
-An appropriate design, a smooth surface, an electronic countermeasure and many more, are certain issues for the aircraft companies to deal with.
-Each fighter jet requires an appropriate mix of techniques.
+Appropriate design, smooth surfaces, electronic countermeasures and many others, are certain issues for the aircraft companies to deal with.
+Each fighter jet requires an appropriate mix of these techniques.
 Stealth design features enforces complex shape of the whole construction.
-Rounded frame redirects signals from the radars and exhaust ducts reduce the heat trial.
-Also the engines are located in body of the plane in order to hide the infrared and the heat radiation.
-Moreover radars on the aircraft used to scan for the hostiles or ground targets can reveal the position during the mission.
-All these aspects have to be taken into account by engineers and make designing extremely complex.
+Plain surfaces reduce the radar bounce-off and specially shaped exhaust nozzles reduce the IR radiation.
+Also the engines are located in body of the plane in order to hide as much of the heat-signature as possible.
+Special radars also have to be developed since the enemies can detect the aircraft’s own radar emissions.
+All these aspects have to be taken into account by engineers and this makes the designing extremely complex and expensive.
 That is the reason why only a few countries have decided to pursue the development of fifth generation fighter jets.

 Lockheed F-22 Raptor and F-35 Lighting II – Worthy successors to today’s kings of the sky?

-Sukhoi T-50 PAK-FA- The Russian answer for F-22 Raptor
+Sukhoi T-50 PAK-FA – The Russian answer to the F-22 Raptor

 Chengdu J-20 and Shenyang J-31 Gyrfalcon – The Chinese stealth fighter jets.